 OK — some of you are lying.

-It caused a bit of an outrage at the time — people seemed displeased with being accused of embellishing their religious fervor.
-This year, Brenner's back with new research documenting that Christians are not the only people to tend toward overreporting.
+Brenner followed up last year with new research documenting that Christians are not the only people to tend toward overreporting.
 This time, he expanded his research beyond traditionally Christian, Western democracies and focused on three predominantly Muslim countries: Pakistan, Turkey, and Palestine.

 His question: how often do Muslims pray versus how often do they claim to pray?
 In the March 2014 issue of Social Forces, Brennan said he found prayer was overreported in the Muslim world in a similar way to how church attendance was overreported in North America.